Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 |5000-5500|Almost perfect|
 |>5500|Perfect|

-The theoretical limit for this is about 6000 km, which has been received by some by using atmospheric phenomena to receive the satellite even just below the horizon.
+The theoretical limit for this is about 6000 km, which has been received by some by using atmospheric phenomena to receive the satellite down to just below the horizon.

 ## Why does the horizon appear as a straight line during skew tests?